 Students receive guidance, which enables them to make informed choices about a range of options.
+They receive guidance on:

-Students receive guidance on GCSE course choices through assemblies, through departments and through an information evening.
-They receive guidance on A Level choice through Careers lessons, an information evening and through assemblies.
-There is also an extensive programme of one-to-one support offered through Futures Meetings that provide guidance on A Level course selection.
+- GCSE course options through assemblies, departments and an information evening. - A Level options through Careers lessons, an information evening and assemblies.
+There is an extensive programme of one-to-one support through Futures Meetings aimed at providing guidance on A Level course selection.

-Preview and Centigrade are offered to students to help them to know their strengths and weaknesses, as well as how this relates to A Level and post-18 choices.
-Students have considerable access to information and guidance about different careers and opportunities through Careers talks, Careers evenings and through Careers lessons.
-There are also regular talks and trips run by academic departments.
+Preview and Centigrade are offered to students to help them to know their strengths and weaknesses, as well as how this relates to A Level and post 18 choices.
+Students have considerable access to information and guidance about different careers and opportunities through specific Careers talks, evenings and lessons.
+There are regular talks and trips run by academic departments.
 Students are encouraged to seek work experience placements, and events are run to help them with CV writing and with finding placements.